The COVID-19 pandemic and our precautions

 - NHS support: We have an excellent relationship with the NHS medical practice on Banbury Road and our college nurse continues to stay in touch with them.
 Alternatively, students may make a personal decision to purchase private medical health insurance.

-Restrictions on visitors to the college
+Visitors to the college

 Prospective students: We welcome visits by prospective students (by appointment only) or conduct interviews online.